SOCIAL INTERACTIONS IN AUTISM

-Recently, my collaborators and I developed a method called CAMI (short for Computerised Assessment of Motor Imitation).
-CAMI uses motion data from two people to evaluate how well one person imitated the other.
+Recently, we developed a method called CAMI (short for Computerised Assessment of Motor Imitation), which uses motion data from two people to evaluate how well one person imitated the other.
 We have shown that imitation ability as measured by CAMI alone could identify which children had an autism diagnosis with over 85% accuracy.
-At present, we are working on optimising CAMI for off-the-shelf 2D cameras and on testing its diagnostic and therapeutic utility in young children.
+At present, we are working on optimising CAMI for off-the-shelf 2D cameras and testing its diagnostic utility in young children.

 Collaborators